mroman42/discokitty/README.md

 Please note that this library is work in progress and it is possible that substantial changes will be made.
-In the following example we work in the category of relations declaring the meaning and grammar type of some words and then
+In the following example we work in the category of relations declaring the meaning and grammar type of some words and then we evaluate a sentence example.

 ``` haskell
 import           Discokitty